MLA InSight Initiative

 - Selects librarian thought leaders with specific knowledge and expertise related to the particular summit being organized.

-- Invites individuals from trade associations, non-profits, federal government agencies, etc. who are subject experts on the summit theme.
+- Invites individuals from trade associations, nonprofits, federal government agencies, and so on who are subject experts on the summit theme.

 - Invites an equal number of individuals based on the summit theme, to ensure the right balance of thought leaders.